-Are you struggling to get your little one out of the bed?
+Are you struggling to get your little one out of bed?
 Is co-sleeping something you’re trying to break away from?
 Weaning a child off sleeping with them can be difficult, but it is doable and will bring greater consistency into both of your lives.

 While challenging and exhausting, there are ways that parents can begin to draw boundaries around sleep so children learn how to fall asleep independently on their own and become independent sleepers.
 Read on for tips about how to stop co-sleeping!